 Endocrine Late Effects after Cancer Therapy (ELECT) Program

-Cancer treatments in children, including chemotherapy, radiation and immunotherapy, can cause endocrine problems in more than half of patients.
-These problems include growth disorders, problems with puberty, thyroid issues, development of diabetes mellitus, and problems with bone health.
-These problems can occur any time, from immediately to many years later.
+Cancer treatments in children, including chemotherapy, radiation, and immunotherapy, can cause endocrine problems in over half of patients.
+These problems include growth disorders, difficulties with puberty, thyroid issues, development of diabetes mellitus, and poor bone health.
+Endocrine disorders due to cancer therapy can occur any time, from immediately to many years later.
 As cancer survival rates have improved, treatment-related endocrine disorders have become even more common.

-The Endocrine Late Effects after Cancer Therapy (ELECT) Program at Children's Hospital of Philadelphia (CHOP) is a team with expertise in identifying and treating these problems.
+The Endocrine Late Effects after Cancer Therapy (ELECT) Program at Children's Hospital of Philadelphia (CHOP) is a team with expertise in identifying and treating endocrine disorders due to cancer therapy.
 Children who develop endocrine complications following cancer treatment are not the same as children with other endocrine problems, and so CHOP has an endocrine team with expertise in this unique patient population.